vaithak/Password-Locker/README.md

 **Usage: -**

-Run this command for first time
+Run this command for first time to add new password for this script.
 ```
 $ python3 pass_lock.py
 ```